JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - When enemy hits you, you take damage, Ramming **DONE**
 - Make enemies fire at you
 - When hit by enemy fire lose health/armor **DONE**
 - Finish spawnEnemyWave()
 - Armor and Health numbers on screen **DONE**
 - Player can move across the whole map **DONE**
 - Differentiate between Game and Viewport
-- Enemies fire AT player, not randomly
+- Enemies fire AT player or in-line with their formation, not randomly
 - Convert to OOP **DONE**
 - Shields recharge **DONE**
 - Need Victory screen
 - Need ENDGAME screen
-- Change movement to use class methods
+- Change movement to use class methods **CANCELLED**
 - Finish gameOver() function
 - Finish victory() function
 - Look at better hitboxes
 - Finish adding Score and +kills to player object **DONE**
 - Fix shieldRechargeDelay (maybe AJAX?)
 - Multiple kinds of enemies
-- Should be able to fire and move at the same time
+- Should be able to fire and move at the same time **DONE**
+- Player and Enemy objects pass width and height to style.css!
+- Figure out classes vs database for storing information **DONE**
+- Make everything smaller (??)
+- Create .py script to add a bunch of entries to the database
+- Pass database info using JSON but first need to enter everything into DB
+- Redo Movement **DONE**

 # Backlog TODO